opendocsg/opendoc-supreme-court-judgements/2019_SGHC_20/report.md

 ### The Exclusive Distributorship Right was not granted

-88     In an email dated 8 April 2010 _(ie_, after the USD 1 million had been received by the 1st Defendant) Patricia Yong informed Andrew Tani that she was “pleased that Indonesia \[was\] finally exclusively represented; except for a few industries” (the “8 April 2010 email”).[\[note: 110\]](#Ftn_110) The Plaintiffs argue that if, amongst the Representations, Avram had not represented that the 1st Plaintiff would obtain exclusive distributorship without having to make a firm order for USD 1 million worth of MSP Products, there would have been no reason for her to declare that “Indonesia is finally exclusively represented”, since according to the Defendants’ themselves, in order to satisfy clause 3.6 of the AMA, there had to be a single order for USD 1 million worth of the MSP Products. [\[note: 111\]](#Ftn_111)
+88     In an email dated 8 April 2010 _(ie_, after the USD 1 million had been received by the 1st Defendant) Patricia Yong informed Andrew Tani that she was “pleased that Indonesia \[was\] finally exclusively represented; except for a few industries” (the “8 April 2010 email”).[^110] The Plaintiffs argue that if, amongst the Representations, Avram had not represented that the 1st Plaintiff would obtain exclusive distributorship without having to make a firm order for USD 1 million worth of MSP Products, there would have been no reason for her to declare that “Indonesia is finally exclusively represented”, since according to the Defendants’ themselves, in order to satisfy clause 3.6 of the AMA, there had to be a single order for USD 1 million worth of the MSP Products. [^111]

 89     While the Defendants might argue that Patricia Yong’s 8 April 2010 email was equally proof that USD 1 million worth of MSP Products had been ordered, such an argument would not get the Defendants very far for two reasons.
 First, there was never any other invoice after the 8 April 2010 Invoice (see above at \[60\] to \[710\]).
 Second, despite Patricia Yong’s declaration in the said email, the Exclusive Distributorship Right was in fact never granted to the 1st Plaintiff.

-90     The Defendants argue that the Exclusive Distributorship Right was not granted because the 1st Plaintiff did not meet the criteria for exclusive distributorship under the AMA.[\[note: 112\]](#Ftn_112) However, the Defendants’ witnesses were inconsistent on the criteria for obtaining exclusivity.
-According to Avram, the 1st Plaintiff needed to transfer to the 1st Defendant USD 1 million and place an order for USD 1 million worth of MSP Products before the 1st Plaintiff would have the Exclusive Distributorship Right.[\[note: 113\]](#Ftn_113) Patricia Yong also confirmed this on affidavit.[\[note: 114\]](#Ftn_114) In court, however, to explain why the Exclusive Distributorship Right was not granted to the 1st Plaintiff, Patricia Yong testified that there were _additional_ preconditions which the 1st Plaintiff had to satisfy.[\[note: 115\]](#Ftn_115) These conditions, however, were not mentioned in her Affidavit of Evidence-in-Chief and it contradicted her email to Andrew Tani dated 16 March 2010 in which she informed Andrew Tani that as soon as the 1st Defendant received the USD 1 million, the 1st Defendant would announce to all distributors about the 1st Plaintiff’s exclusive distributorship status in Indonesia.[\[note: 116\]](#Ftn_116)
+90     The Defendants argue that the Exclusive Distributorship Right was not granted because the 1st Plaintiff did not meet the criteria for exclusive distributorship under the AMA.[^112] However, the Defendants’ witnesses were inconsistent on the criteria for obtaining exclusivity.
+According to Avram, the 1st Plaintiff needed to transfer to the 1st Defendant USD 1 million and place an order for USD 1 million worth of MSP Products before the 1st Plaintiff would have the Exclusive Distributorship Right.[^113] Patricia Yong also confirmed this on affidavit.[^114] In court, however, to explain why the Exclusive Distributorship Right was not granted to the 1st Plaintiff, Patricia Yong testified that there were _additional_ preconditions which the 1st Plaintiff had to satisfy.[^115] These conditions, however, were not mentioned in her Affidavit of Evidence-in-Chief and it contradicted her email to Andrew Tani dated 16 March 2010 in which she informed Andrew Tani that as soon as the 1st Defendant received the USD 1 million, the 1st Defendant would announce to all distributors about the 1st Plaintiff’s exclusive distributorship status in Indonesia.[^116]

 91     It seems to me that the more persuasive reason why the Exclusive Distributorship Right was not granted is that the 1st Plaintiff had not placed a second order for the MSP Products to bring the total value ordered up to USD 1 million.